 Some skills necessary to become a fitness trainer will help you prepare for careers in other areas.

 If a career helping people recover from bone and muscle injuries sounds interesting, becoming an athletic trainer could be an option to consider.
 Athletic trainers create rehabilitation and injury prevention programs for athletes, provide first-aid treatment, wrap or splint limbs and keep accurate records of effectiveness and reactions.
 To gain employment in this profession, earning a bachelor's degree in a related field is necessary, and most states require athletic trainers to be licensed or certified.
 This involves completing state education requirements and passing an exam.
 During the 2016-2026 decade, the BLS projects a 23% increase in job opportunities for athletic trainers, and in May of 2017, the BLS reported that the average salary for these professionals was $48,630.

 Physical Therapist Assistant

 Those who want to improve the well-being and physical health of the sick and injured through physical activity should think about a career as a physical therapy assistant.
 These assistants support the rehabilitation plan laid out by physical therapists and help patients through exercises, stretching and giving massages.
 They also observe patients and record responses to treatment.
-An associate degree in physical therapy is generally required in order to enter the field, and almost all states except Hawaii also require licensure or professional certification.
-According to the BLS, employment of physical therapist assistants and aides should grow by 40% between 2014 and 2024.
-Assistants received an average wage of $55,170, as stated by the BLS in 2015.
+An associate degree in physical therapy is generally required in order to enter the field, and all states also require licensure or professional certification.
+According to the BLS, employment of physical therapist assistants should grow by 31% between 2016 and 2026.
+Assistants received an average wage of $57,620, as stated by the BLS in 2017.